Master's Degree in Counseling

 Please BE ADVISED that tuition for Outreach courses will be increasing.
 See link for details.

 The deadline for this program is January 8.
-Download the printable version of this process.

 Step 1: Apply to UW and Professional Studies through the online applicant portal